vwala/docs/content/merchant/paying-commission.md

 - The lock prevents double payment of your commission and will be automatically released in a few hours once the PayPal transation expires.
 We will then automatically update our records to show that the payment was cancelled.
 - Once the lock is released you can repeat the payment.
 - If you continue to experience PayPal errors, you should switch to our `advanced` PayPal integration (documented above).
 This uses a more advanced PayPal technology behind the scenes.

+### Do I need a PayPal account to pay commission?

+If you want to pay commission via PayPal, you can do so anonymously when using our `simple` PayPal integration (default behaviour).
+I.e. when you use the `pay commission` feature from within the app, we will set up the PayPal payment and redirect you to PayPal's website.
+You can then ignore the prompt to log in and instead, choose the option to pay anonymously by credit card.

 ### Other